jugshaurya/Project1-FullStackTodo/README.md

 express.js for routing and rendering Pages
 +
 FrontEnd (Bootstrap)
++
-+ Ajax Request for data from API
+Ajax Request for data request to API at server
 ```

 Steps followed :